erwinpasia/ERP_Penn_Wharton_Online_Entrepreneurship_Specialization/README.md

 # Wharton Online Entrepreneurship Specialization

 Welcome!
-This repository provides a comprehensive overview of the **Entrepreneurship Specialization** offered by the University of Pennsylvania Wharton School through the Coursera online learning platform.
+I recently completed the **Entrepreneurship Specialization** certificate program offered by the University of Pennsylvania’s Wharton School through Coursera Learning Platform.
+Over the course of the five-course series, I took detailed notes with the goal of creating a comprehensive reference resource for anyone interested in **Entrepreneurship** or **Techpreneurship**.
+Enjoy!

 ![pl](assets/ES_BG_5.png)